ElectriCities of North Carolina, Inc.

 ElectriCities is a not-for-profit government service organization representing more than 70 public power communities throughout N.C., S.C., and Va.
 These cities, towns, and universities operate their own electric distribution systems, illuminating the homes and workplaces of more than 1.2 million customers.

 One of ElectriCities’ roles is to represent member communities to expanding and relocating companies.
 We maintain comprehensive databases for all public power municipalities in North Carolina.
 Prospects can order detailed reports on dozens of sites, from mountains to coast.
 Within 48 hours of a request, ElectriCities will send profiles of locations that precisely match the company’s specifications.
 “They find all the information they need in one place,” says Brenda Daniels, the organization’s economic development manager.

-ElectriCities remains a partner through the entire site-selection process, helping companies with utility-related issues, arranging site visits, and facilitating contact with local, county and state officials.
+ElectriCities remains a partner through the entire site-selection process, helping companies with utility-related issues, arranging site visits, and facilitating contact with local, county, and state officials.

-And these companies recognize the cost efficiencies and superior customer service public power provides.
+Companies recognize the cost efficiencies and superior customer service public power provides.
 Municipal utilities don’t have to pay dividends to shareholders, and those savings can be passed on to the utilities’ customers.